djey47/tduf/README.md

 ### Packaging ###

-This needs a release tag to be set, see Releasing above.
+This needs a release tag to be set, see *Releasing* section above.

-* Checkout project to target release tag *tduf-[version]*
+* Checkout project from target release tag *tduf-[version]*
 * Execute *pack* task from Gradle.

 ...it will: